xmidt-org/mitto/README.md

 }

 type MyService struct {
-    // could also use mitto.Listeners if concurrency is
+    // could also use mitto.Set if concurrency is
-    // managed by MyService or some other means. listeners mitto.SyncListeners[Event]
+    // managed by MyService or some other means. listeners mitto.SyncSet[Event]
 }

 func (s *MyService) Add(l ...MyListener) {